 •Death due to overdose

-The Waismann Rapid Detox treatment for methadone addiction, is a humane and effective option thousands of opiate dependent patients have chosen.
-Patients are treated in a hospital by board certified physicians.
-The recovery is a lot quicker and the success rates a lot higher.
-The accelerated Methadone detoxification uses sedative medicines that allow us to complete the detoxification, without the risks of relapse.
+Waismann Method Methadone is a humane and effective detoxification option that thousands of opiate-dependent patients have chosen.
+Patients are treated in a hospital by board-certified physicians.
+The recovery is a lot quicker, and the success rates a lot higher than trying to quit on your own.
+This type of accelerated Methadone detoxification allows patients to be under sedation through the acute withdrawal syndrome.

-Safe rapid detox hinges on the specific program chosen.
-Responsible rapid detox centers provide this expert treatment in an accredited hospital and help patients through the transitional period in an recovery facility.
+Safe, rapid detox hinges on the specific program chosen.
+Responsible rapid detox centers provide this expert treatment in an accredited hospital and help patients through the transitional period in a recovery facility.